tejap19/life/OSI Model.md

 3. **Network Layer**: Handles routing of packets throughout network limitations.
 It is responsible for logical addressing and direction determination, using protocols like IP.

 4. **Transport Layer**: Ensures dependable information switch between stop structures.
-It manages float manage, mistakes correction, and records segmentation, with protocols along with TCP and UDP.
+It manages float management, mistakes correction, and records segmentation, with protocols along with TCP and UDP.

-Five. **Session Layer**: Manages classes between programs.
+5. **Session Layer**: Manages classes between programs.
 It establishes, keeps, and terminates connections and synchronizes data trade.

 6. **Presentation Layer**: Translates data codecs between the application layer and community.
 It handles facts encryption, compression, and translation.

 7. **Application Layer**: Provides network services at once to quit-consumer applications.
-It allows services which includes email, document switch, and network management.
+It allows services that include email, document switch, and network management.

-Each layer serves a completely unique purpose and interacts with the layers above and beneath it.
-Understanding the OSI version helps in diagnosing community issues and designing strong network architectures.
+Each layer serves a unique purpose and interacts with the layers above and beneath it.
+Understanding the OSI version helps diagnose community issues and design strong network architectures.

 ### References:
 * (https://www.iso.org/standard/20269.html) - Official OSI Model Specification